 10. Do summer associates travel for work?

-Summer associates may have the opportunity to travel for particular work assignments.
+Depending on the climate for travel, summer associates may have the opportunity to travel for particular work assignments.

 11. Will I be able to work on pro bono matters?

 Debevoise has a long-standing and widely recognized commitment to pro bono work.
 We strongly encourage both summer associates and full-time lawyers to become involved in pro bono projects.

 12. Will I have an advisor or mentor during the summer?

 Each summer associate is assigned a partner advisor and an associate mentor.
 These pairings are generally based on common interests or backgrounds.
 The advisor/mentor are available to talk to and offer other advice to summer associates, as well as to provide insight into different practice areas of the office.

 Each summer associate is hired with the expectation that we will extend an offer to return as a full-time associate.

 On their last day at the firm, summer associates will have an exit interview with our recruiting partner.
 The recruiting partner will review the feedback from their work assignments and will inform the summer associate of our offer decision.